 We are a newly organized Private-to-Public Equity (PPE) company, also known as a blank check company or special purpose acquisition vehicle, incorporated in the State of Delaware and formed for the purpose of acquiring, engaging in a share exchange, share reconstruction and amalgamation with, purchasing all or substantially all of the assets of, or engaging in any other similar business combination with one or more businesses or entities.
-We have not identified an acquisition target.
-We intend to effectuate our initial Business Combination using cash from the proceeds from the sale of units (the "Public Units") in our initial public offering (the "Offering"), the sale of the units (the "Private Placement Units") to our Founder and Underwriters, the sale of common stock to our Founder, our common equity or any preferred equity that we may create in accordance with the terms of our charter documents, debt, or a combination of cash, common or preferred equity and debt.
-The Public Units sold in the Offering each consisted of one share of common stock, and one redeemable warrant to purchase our common stock.
-The Private Placement Units were substantially similar to the Public Units sold in the Offering, but for certain differences in the warrants included in each of them.
-For clarity, the warrants included in the Public Units are referred to herein as the "private warrants".
+We intend to effectuate our initial business combination using cash from the proceeds from the sale of the Pubic Units in our initial public offering (the "IPO"), the sale of the Private Placement Units to our Founder, the sale of common stock to our Founder, our common equity or any preferred equity that we may create in accordance with the terms of our charter documents, debt, or a combination of cash, common or preferred equity and debt.
+The Public Units sold in the IPO each consisted of one share of common stock, and one redeemable warrant to purchase our common stock (no fractional shares will be issued upon exercise of the warrants).
+The Private Placement Units were substantially similar to the Public Units sold in the IPO, but for certain differences in the warrants included in each of them.
+For clarity, the warrants included in the Public Units are referred to herein as the "public warrants", and the warrants included in the Private Placement Units are referred to herein as the "private warrants".

-The issuance of additional shares of common stock or the creation of one or more classes of preferred stock during our initial Business Combination:
+The issuance of additional shares of common stock or the creation of one or more classes of preferred stock during our initial business combination:

-- may significantly dilute the equity interest of investors in the Offering who would not have pre-emption rights in respect of any such issue; - may subordinate the rights of holders of common stock if the rights, preferences, designations and limitations attaching to the preferred shares are senior to those afforded our shares of common stock; - could cause a change in control if a substantial number of shares of common stock are issued, which may affect, among other things, our ability to use our net operating loss carry forwards, if any, and could result in the resignation or removal of our present officers and directors; - may have the effect of delaying or preventing a change of control of us by diluting the share ownership or voting rights of a person seeking to obtain control of us; and - may adversely affect prevailing market prices for our shares of common stock.
+- may significantly dilute the equity interest of investors in the IPO who would not have pre-emption rights in respect of any such issue; - may subordinate the rights of holders of common stock if the rights, preferences, designations and limitations attaching to the preferred shares are senior to those afforded our shares of common stock; - could cause a change in control if a substantial number of shares of common stock are issued, which may affect, among other things, our ability to use our net operating loss carry forwards, if any, and could result in the resignation or removal of our present officers and directors; - may have the effect of delaying or preventing a change of control of us by diluting the share ownership or voting rights of a person seeking to obtain control of us; and - may adversely affect prevailing market prices for our shares of common stock.